dnl20/tour-guide-app/README.md

 > You may also need to globally install the Angular-Cli:  `npm i -g @angular/cli`

+## Local Setup

+You have to set up the Google Map API in /src/google-map.ts like the following: export const API_KEY = 'API_KEY';

 ## Web and App Servers

 To launch your web application, use a Terminal session with the command: